-In the Customer Service space, AI can be used to identify customer situations and determine how to best handle them, including directing them to the best agent or function to support their situation.
+In the customer service space, AI and RPA technologies can be part of an intentionally designed solution to provide an effortless experience for your end users.
+AI and RPA can be used to identify customer situations and determine how to best handle them, including directing them to the best agent or function to support their situation.
 Focusing on a few initial use cases can make the process more transparent, show ROI, and generate buy-in.
 Let’s take the case of “retention” as an initial example.
 Identifying key customer attributes that can predict that a customer contact is retention-driven can improve customer service operations (less agent transfers) and business metrics (better retention rates).
-(Take this one step further in the future, proactively engaging potential churn customers before they even get a chance to leave.)
+(Take this one step further into the future, and you can proactively engage potential churn customers before they even get a chance to leave.)

 Start with some basic data analytics and examine key customer attributes, including customer contacts, and the contact results.
 As an example, look at how many days from the contact until the customer’s subscription expires and compare that to call reason.
 You may find that if a customer contacts you within X days of their expiration, then Y% of the time it is regarding cancelling or renegotiating.
 There may be one or two other key factors to examine.
 Keep the list small, you can expand later.
 The more complicated the analysis rules, the harder it will be to get others on board.

 Use the data to make the business case.
-If those contacts were now automatically routed to Retention agents, how much would be saved in agent time and/or improved in retention rate?
+If those contacts were now automatically routed to retention agents, how much would be saved in agent time and/or improved in retention rate?
 This is the business case that starts to show the value of customer information driven handling.
-And implementation will prove the results.
+And implementation of AI and RPA can provide the results.

 Implementation architecture also becomes key to laying a future foundation.
 Separate the analysis engine from the channels.
 Modify the channels to reach out to the analysis component, allowing the analysis engine to make the recommendation to the channel.
 The channel just needs to know how to implement the recommendation, not how to determine it.